-5.6 Power unit control :
+5.6 Power unit control:

-- 5.6.1 The maximum delay allowed, computed from the respective signals as recorded by the ADR or ECU, between the accelerator pedal position input signal and the corresponding output demands being achieved is 50ms. - 5.6.2 Teams may be required to demonstrate the accuracy of the power unit configurations used by the ECU. - 5.6.3 Power unit control must not be influenced by clutch position, movement or operation. - 5.6.4 The idle speed control target may not exceed 4,000rpm. - 5.6.5 A number of power unit protections are available in the ECU.

-A minimum of nine seconds hold time should be configured for the power unit protections enabled during qualifying and race.
-The configuration of the air tray fire detection and throttle failsafe are exceptionally unrestricted in order to allow each team to achieve the best level of safety.

-- 5.6.6 The power unit must achieve the torque demanded by the FIA standard software. - 5.6.7 Homologated sensors must be fitted which measure the torque generated at the power unit output shaft and the torques supplied to each driveshaft.
+- 5.6.1 The maximum delay allowed, computed from the respective signals as recorded by the ADR or ECU, between the accelerator pedal position input signal and the corresponding output demands being achieved is 50ms. - 5.6.2 Teams may be required to demonstrate the accuracy of the power unit configurations used by the ECU. - 5.6.3 Power unit control must not be influenced by clutch position, movement or operation. - 5.6.4 The idle speed control target may not exceed 4,000rpm. - 5.6.5 A number of power unit protections are available in the ECU. - A minimum of nine seconds hold time should be configured for the power unit protections enabled during qualifying and race.
+The configuration of the air tray fire detection and throttle failsafe are exceptionally unrestricted in order to allow each team to achieve the best level of safety. - 5.6.6 The power unit must achieve the torque demanded by the FIA standard software. - 5.6.7 Homologated sensors must be fitted which measure the torque generated at the power unit output shaft and the torques supplied to each driveshaft.
 These signals must be provided to the ECU.

 5.6.8 Engine plenum (as defined in line 4 of Appendix 2 to these regulations) air temperature must be more than ten degrees centigrade above ambient temperature.
-When assessing compliance, the temperature of the air will be the lap average recorded, by an FIA approved and sealed sensor located in an FIA approved location situated in the engine plenum, during every lap of the race.
-The first lap of the race, laps carried out whilst the safety car is deployed, pit in and out laps and any laps that are obvious anomalies (as judged by the technical delegate) will not be used to assess the average temperature.
+When assessing compliance, the temperature of the air will be the lap average recorded; by an FIA approved and sealed sensor located in an FIA approved location situated in the engine plenum, during every lap of the qualifying practice session and the race.
+The first lap of the race, laps carried out whilst the safety car is deployed, laps with a time at least 20% greater than the fastest lap of the session, pit in and out laps and any laps that are obvious anomalies (as judged by the technical delegate) will not be used to assess the average temperature.
 The ambient temperature will be that recorded by the FIA appointed weather service provider.
 This information will also be displayed on the timing monitors.

-5.7 Engine high rev limits :
+5.7 Engine high rev limits:

 Engine high rev limits may vary for differing conditions provided all are contained within a band of 750rpm.
-However, a lower rev limit may be used when :
+However, a lower rev limit may be used when: